maglet/R-gaussi/_episodes/03-dplyr.md

 teaching: 25
 exercises: 15
 questions:
-- "How can I manipulate dataframes without repeating myself?"
+- "How can I easily manipulate dataframes?"
 objectives:
 - " To be able to use the six main dataframe manipulation 'verbs' with pipes in  `dplyr`."
 keypoints: